 CBA operates as a membership organisation, which is open to local groups and all permanent residents over the age of 16 living in the PH23 3.. postcode.
-There is no fee for membership.

-Application for membership can be found here:
+Applications for membership can be found here:

 Printed copies of the membership form can also be obtained from the Carrbridge Artists Studio.

 Members can become Directors of the company who are also Trustees of the Charity.
 The Board works closely with the Community Council and other member groups in the village, some of whom are represented on the Board.
 The principle task of the Board is to oversee the work of the company and to agree the direction, strategy and investment for developments proposed by members.

 Directors report annually to members about their work and the allocation of resources at their Annual General Meeting.